ABOUT

 3. Adiba Nelson

-Adiba Nelson is an award-winning, best-selling author, speaker, burlesque performer, star of the Emmy Award-winning documentary, “The Full Nelson”, disability rights activist, and mother to her sassy, hilarious, disabled teen daughter, Emory.
+Adiba Nelson is an award-winning, best-selling author, speaker, burlesque performer, star of the Emmy Award-winning documentary, “The Full Nelson”, literary activist, and mother to her sassy, hilarious, disabled teen daughter, Emory.

 Adiba Nelson is also a gold-star storyteller.